Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Simulations

-Figure \ref{Fig1} indicated that the minimum MSE was achieved when ${q} =0.5$, suggesting the rationality of equal-size splitting in practice.
+{The left} panel of Figure \ref{Fig1} showed that the minimum MSE was achieved when ${q} =0.5$, suggesting the rationality of equal-size splitting in practice.

-However, the MSE was in general less sensitive to ${q}$ when $q$ was large, hinting that a large $n_1$ may lead to adequate accuracy.
-Intuitively, there was a minimum sample size $n_2 = (1-q)n$ required for the selections to achieve the ``sure screening'' property, for example, LASSO with smaller sample size would select less variables given the same tuning parameter.
+However, the MSE was, in general, less sensitive to ${q}$ when $q$ was getting larger, hinting that a large $n_1$ may lead to adequate accuracy.
+Intuitively, there {is} a minimum sample size $n_2 = (1-q)n$ required for the selections to achieve the ``sure screening'' property{.
+For} example, LASSO with smaller sample size would select less variables given the same tuning parameter.
 On the other hand, larger $n_1 = qn$ improves the power of the low dimensional GLM estimators directly.
-Thus the optimal split proportion is achieved when $n_1$ is as large as possible while $n_2$ is large enough for the sure screening selection to hold.
-This intuition is also validated by Figure \ref{Fig1} as efficiency is gained faster at the beginning due to better GLM estimators with larger $n_1$, then the gain is out-weighted by the bias due to poor selections with small $n_2$.
-Our conclusion is that optimal split proportion exists, but is not fixed, rather depends on specific selection method, the true model size, and etc.
+Thus the optimal split proportion is achieved when $n_1$ is as large as possible, while $n_2$ is large enough for the sure screening selection to hold.
+This intuition is also validated in Figure \ref{Fig1}, as efficiency is gained faster at the beginning due to better GLM estimators with larger $n_1${.
+This} gain is {then} out{weighed} by the bias due to poor selections with small $n_2$.
+Our conclusion is that {an} optimal split proportion exists, but depends on {the} specific selection method, the true model size, and {other factors, rather than being fixed.}